-Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to relieve serious complications If you are experiencing stiffness, pain, spasm, decreased range of motion, headache, numbness, tingling or any combination of these symptoms then you most likely are suffering from a chiropractic problem and you should call our office in for an appointment.
+Our Chiropractors in use treatment involves manual therapy, including manipulation of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
+Chiropractic treatment in intended to relieve serious complications If you are experiencing stiffness, pain, spasm, decreased range of motion, headache, numbness, tingling or a combination of these symptoms then it is probable that you are suffering from a chiropractic issue and you should call our office in for an appointment.

-I was taken to the emergency room and took an x-ray of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
-The doctor suggested a dangerous sergical procedure to fix some of the issues it was either that or pain medicine while it healed.
+They took me to the emergency room they took x-rays of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
+The doctor suggested surgery to correct some of the issues it was either that or medication while it healed.

 The thought of surgery had me thinking about my uncle.
-He had back problems and had undergone alot of back surgeries.
+He had a bad back and had undergone alot of back surgeries.
 He lived from walker to wheelchair for many years.
 It was a scary thought.
-I had a cane to help me walk, I felt like an old man and I was only 34!
+I had a cane to help me around, I felt like an old man and I was only 34!
 It went on like this for a couple of months.
 I couldn't take it any longer.
-I figured surgery had to be easier than this.
+I figured surgery had to be better than this.
 I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
 I don't want to be like that.

-I was frustrated to the point of tears one night after not being able to move without terrible pain shooting down my leg while I layed there.
+I was upset to the point of tears one night after not being able to move without terrible pains shooting down my leg while I layed there.
 The thought of having to live like this for the rest of my life was overwhelming.
 A whole bottle of pain killers was looking like an option, I prayed for anything else.